 The Effect of Regulatory Focus on Satisfaction

 In two experiments we show that the motivation and manner with which a consumer makes a decision influences satisfaction.
 Specifically, individuals with a promotion focus experience greater levels of satisfaction, as a result of positive disconfirmation, than those individuals with a prevention focus.
-Also, individuals with a promotion focus experience greater dissatisfaction as a result of negative disconfirmation, than those with a prevention focus.
+Also, individuals with a promotion focus experience greater dissatisfaction as a result of negative disconfirmation.
 These findings provide convergent evidence of the effects of regulatory focus on decision-making.
-More importantly, our findings show that the motivational dimensions of consumer decision-making influence ultimate consumer satisfaction.
+More importantly, our findings show that the motivational dimensions of consumer decision-making influence satisfaction.

-Remi Trudel, June Cotte, and Kyle B. Murray (2008) ,"The Effect of Regulatory Focus on Satisfaction", in NA - Advances in Consumer Research Volume 35, eds.
-Angela Y. Lee and Dilip Soman, Duluth, MN : Association for Consumer Research, Pages: 229-232.
+Remi Trudel and June Cotte (2007) ,"The Effect of Regulatory Focus on Satisfaction", in E - European Advances in Consumer Research Volume 8, eds.
+Stefania Borghini, Mary Ann McGrath, and Cele Otnes, Duluth, MN : Association for Consumer Research, Pages: 336-336.